 8. Tron (1982) Rated PG

-The acclaimed movie Tron tells the story of a computer programmer in search for his long-lost father, who is trapped inside an innovative virtual world.
-As he discovers secrets about himself and battles with wicked adversaries, this thrilling adventure leaves viewers at the edge of their seats!
+The acclaimed movie Tron tells the story of a computer programmer in search of his long-lost father, who is trapped inside an innovative virtual world.
+As he discovers secrets about himself and battles with wicked adversaries, this thrilling adventure leaves viewers on the edge of their seats!

 9. Blade Runner 2049 (2018) Rated R